akshatmshah/Blackjack/README.txt

   uses the Cards.
 There is a clear order of heirarchy in which these different classes interact with another.

-  I think I did pretty good to make new that my private state was encapsulated.
+  I think I did pretty good to make sure that my private state was encapsulated.
 Whenever I would return a list I made sure to return a new linked list.
 I think my deck constructor could be created in a more efficient process.
 I could not figure out what to do for this.
-So, if I could refactor I would think about this more.
+So, if I could refactor, I would think about this more.